luiz-lvj/ethsingapore-2024/README.md

 ## 🌐 General Overview

-Welcome to our **decentralized multichain asset management protocol**, an innovative system designed to manage digital assets across multiple blockchains while ensuring security, efficiency, and flexibility.
+Welcome to our **MultiVaul**, an innovative system designed to manage digital assets across multiple blockchains while ensuring security, efficiency, and flexibility.
 This protocol leverages cutting-edge technologies such as **ERC6551** for advanced NFT-based asset ownership, **LayerZero** for omnichain communication, **Chainlink** oracles for reliable price and volatility data, and **Uniswap** for decentralized trading with built-in risk management.
 Together, these components create a robust framework for seamless cross-chain asset management, tailored to meet the needs of both managers and depositors.

 ### 🔗 The Hub and Spoke Chain Architecture